iPhone 6 Plus review

 It strikes us that Apple needed to slim down the iPhone 6 Plus as much as possible.
 Had the edge been 7.6mm rather than 7.1mm, that would have been a lot of extra bulk to cart around, not only adding to the weight, but meaning it would sit less comfortably in your hand: you would have to stretch your palm half a centimetre further in order to reach the screen.
 This definitely matters if you have small hands.

 There are other hardware design changes that set the new iPhones apart from the iPhone 5s.
 For example, the volume buttons are no longer round, but oval.
 And the sleep/wake button is no longer at the top of the iPhone where it has always been - instead, it's on the righthand side.
 This is presumably to make it easier to reach one handed.

 As with all iPhones, build quality is excellent.
-Buttons and switches are uniformly firm and responsive, and the Ring/Silent switch produced a satisfying click.
+Buttons and switches are uniformly firm and responsive, and the Ring/Silent switch produces a satisfying click.
 One small concern is the rear-facing camera, which (presumably as a casualty of the ever-shrinking depth of the iPhone's chassis) sticks out a little bit and marginally spoils the integrity of the iPhone 6 Plus's profile.
-Laying the iPhone 6 Plus down on its back on a hard, flat surface (all the surfaces in the press test area were soft mats, funnily enough) causes it to lie unevenly.
+Laying the iPhone 6 Plus down on its back on a hard, flat surface causes it to lie unevenly.

-We will talk more about the new iSight rear-facing camera later in this article.
+We will talk more about the new iSight rear-facing camera later in this review.